 An important feature of any target date investment is the structure of the glidepath, or planned progression of asset allocation changes over time.
-As with most target date funds, the Nuveen Lifecycle Funds start with a relatively high allocation to riskier assets (e.g., equities) for young individuals, and shift their asset mix to become more conservative by increasing their allocation to lower volatility assets (e.g., bonds) as the funds move closer to and beyond their target retirement date.
-In addition to equities and fixed income, Nuveen Lifecycle Funds also include exposure to direct commercial real estate.
+As with most target date funds, the Nuveen Lifecycle Index Funds start with a relatively high allocation to riskier assets (e.g., equities) for young individuals, and shift their asset mix to become more conservative by increasing their allocation to lower volatility assets (e.g., bonds) as the funds move closer to their target retirement date.

-This declining equity exposure along the Nuveen Lifecycle Funds' glidepath is based on a Human Capital and Financial Capital (HC/FC) framework.
+This declining equity exposure along the Nuveen Lifecycle Index Funds' glidepath is based on a Human Capital and Financial Capital (HC/FC) framework.
 Human Capital, defined as the net present value of all expected future earnings, inclusive of Social Security, is highest for young investors.
 As a person's career progresses, the time available to earn income declines, resulting in a gradual reduction of human capital.
 In contrast, financial capital (an individual's accumulated wealth in stocks, bonds and other investment assets) is generally lower for younger people and grows over time.